Snarfbur/Snarfbur/README.md

 ### My IT Background
 I started already in the school before I studied information techniques in a university.
 In my company I started as a C developer, specialized on frameworks and libraries.
 Switching first to Smalltalk and then to Java, I was responsible for a 4-8 developer team, moving to agile principles already in 2002.
-From 2010 to 2021 I was mainly working as a Business Analyst and Software Project Manager.
+From 2010 to 2021 I was mainly working as an inhouse Business Analyst and Software Project Manager.
+Beside that, I also introduce and teached Agile Methods and Clean Code whenever I could catched  some open minds, willing to learn new ways in managment and coding styles.

 ### My Current Project(s)
 My first project will be a solution to run MapTool in a Docker environment with access over HTML5 for administration purposes.